$L_{\infty}$ norm minimization for nowhere-zero integer eigenvectors of the block graphs of Steiner triple systems and Johnson graphs: Minimum of the norm on nowhere-zero integer eigenvector for the block graphs of STSs and Johnson graphs

+Case 2.
 If $y\geq k$ we consider the $k$ minimum negative values of $u$.
 The sum of these values is not greater than average negative value $k$ times.
-Because $\sum\limits_{i=1,\ldots,k}u_i=0$, the absolutes of average negative and average positive coincide.
-So, from (\ref{ee2}) the average amoung all negative is less then or equal to $-\frac{(n-k+1-y)}{ky}$ and there are pairwise distinct $i_1,\ldots,i_k$:
+Because $\sum\limits_{i=1,\ldots,k}u_i=0$, the absolutes of sum of negatives and sum of positives coincide.
+So, from (\ref{ee2}) the average among all negative is less then or equal to $-\frac{(n-k+1-y)}{ky}$ and there are pairwise distinct $i_1,\ldots,i_k$:

 We show that we have $n>(j+1)y+k-1$.
 By the hypothesis of the Lemma

 From (\ref{ee1}) we have that